evansuva/CryptocurrencyCabal/web/content/syllabus.md

 ## Assignments

-The course will have frequent short quizzes, one midterm, four major projects, and one open-ended project.

-The

-problem sets generally will be assigned at class on Monday or Wednesday, and due shortly after (sometimes as early as by midnight the following day).
-This will typically involve a short reading assignment and some questions to answer, but may also involve short technical problems.
+The course will have one midterm, four problem sets, one final project, and a (discretionary) final exam.
+In addition, there will be several check-ups (short tests in class, with opportunities to revise and improve answers after discussion) and short assignments that may involve reading assignments and posting answers and questions on the course website.

+**Exams.** The midterm is Monday, 19 October.
+The final exam is scheduled for Friday, 11 December (2-5pm).
+This time will be used to schedule short oral exams for students who have not already demonstrated strong understanding of the course topics.

-The three major projects will involve writing programs and solving problems to understand a bitcoin wallet (Project 1), bitcoin mining (Project 2), and blockchain analysis (Project 3).
+**Problem Sets.** The problem sets will involve writing programs and solving problems to understand transactions in bitcoin (Problem Set 1), bitcoin nodes and mining (Problem Set 2), blockchain analysis (Problem Set 3), and alternate cryptocurrencies (Problem Set 4).
+For most of these assignments, you will be encouraged to work with one or two other people in a small team.

-For the final project, you are free to work on anything relevant to cryptocurrencies.
+**Final Project.** For the final project, you are free to work on anything relevant to cryptocurrencies.
 Some suggestions for project ideas will be posted on the course website.

-The registrar has scheduled an exam for this course on Thursday, 3 May (2-5pm).
-We do not anticipate using this time for a traditional exam, but will use it for presenting final projects.
+Students who have ambitious ideas for a project may be able to arrange with the course staff to expand the project to substitute for other assignments (such as Problem Set 4).

+## Schedule

 A tenative and (continually) updated schedule is available as a [Google calendar](https://www.google.com/calendar/embed?src=rmjagdrnmu3a9h2q5199lg4t28%40group.calendar.google.com&ctz=America/New_York).